lukaszwilisowski/domain-repository/API.md

 - `UpdateWith.PushEach()`: takes an array of compatibles elements, pushes them to the array
 - `UpdateWith.Pull()`: takes an array element of compatible type, pulls them from the array
 - `UpdateWith.PullEach()`: takes an array of compatibles elements, pulls them from the array
+- `UpdateWith.Clear()`: takes no arguments, sets an empty array

 Update functions applicable to nested object arrays:

 - `UpdateWith.NestedArrayUpdate()`: takes a partial object of array element type, updates all array elements with its values
+- `UpdateWith.ClearObjectArray()`: takes no arguments, sets an empty array

 Update functions applicable to nested objects:

 - `UpdateWith.NestedUpdate()`: takes a partial update of compatible type, updates the nested object
   - it is highly recommended to check if nested object exists before calling nested update, because otherwise an object will be created containing only (!) the updated properties (this breaks the domain model contract)
+- `UpdateWith.ClearObject()`: takes no arguments:
+  - deletes a nested object property in MongoDB
+  - sets relation to NULL in SQL databases